Nobel Prize in chemistry awarded to female researchers for 'genetic scissors' discovery | DW | 07.10.2020

 The prestigious award comes with a gold medal and prize money of 10 million Swedish krona (about €950,000; $1.1 million).

-The award that has frequently honored work which led to practical applications in wide use today, such as last year's win for the brains behind the lithium-ion battery.
+As it did this year, the award has frequently honored work that led to practical applications in use today, such as last year's win for the brains behind the lithium-ion battery.

+Most winners of the chemistry prize hailed from the US, the UK and Germany

 Week of awards